M. P. Parameswaran

-M. P. Parameswaran is an Indian nuclear engineer and educationist, who played an important role in the Indian nuclear programme.
+M. P. Parameswaran (18 January 1935 – 11 August 2026) was an Indian nuclear engineer and educationist, who played an important role in the Indian nuclear programme.
 In 2022, he was honoured with Kerala Sree Award, third highest civilian award given by the Government of Kerala.

 Education

-He was born on 18 January 1935 in Kerala.
-In 1956, he received a Bachelor's degree in Engineering from the College of Engineering, Trivandrum, Kerala.
+M. P. Parameswaran was born in Kiralur on 18 January 1935.
+In 1956, he studied in Namboothiri Vidyalayam, Church Mission Society Higher Secondary School, Thrissur and completed pre-degree course from St. Thomas College, Thrissur, he received a Bachelor's degree in Engineering from the College of Engineering, Trivandrum, Kerala.
 He then joined Bhabha Atomic Research Centre (BARC) in Bombay and continued there till 1975.
 From 1969 to 1973 he worked as the Assistant Director of the State Institute of Languages in Kerala, on a deputation from BARC.
 He got a PhD in Nuclear Engineering from the Moscow Power Engineering Institute in 1965.

 Indian science movement

 During the 1970s, a people's science movement called Kerala Sasthra Sahithya Parishad (KSSP) was formed in Kerala and created a new movement among science teachers and science communicators in the state.
 He resigned from his job in 1975 to take part in the movement.
-Since then he has been a full-time activist of the Kerala Sasthra Sahitya Parishad (KSSP).
+Since then he was a full-time activist of the Kerala Sasthra Sahitya Parishad (KSSP).
 Under his leadership, the KSSP grew into a massive people’s movement and influenced science communicators all over the country.